ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 * **Level 3** *(Limited-test platforms)*: Libraries and code build on these systems, but there is limited testing of the model.
 * **Level 4** *(Build-only platforms)*: Libraries and code build, but running the model is not tested.

+.. _level1:

 Level 1 Systems
 ==================
-Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack` and the :term:`jedi-bundle` (|skylabv|).
+Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack` and the :term:`jedi-bundle`.
 Land DA is expected to build and run out-of-the-box on these systems, and users can download the Land DA code without first installing prerequisite software.
 With the exception of the Land DA container, users must have access to these Level 1 systems in order to use them.
 For the most updated information on stack locations, compilers, and MPI, users can check the :land-wflow-repo:`build and run version files <tree/develop/versions>` for their machine of choice.

 .. _stack-compiler-locations: